dsmilie/dsmilie.github.io/bank.md

-# Bank Project
+# World Bank Project

-## Project Write-Up: Analyzing Financial Metrics Year-Over-Year with SQL
+### Using SQL to Analyze Year-Over-Year Financial Metrics

-In this project, I utilized SQL to structure data for examining variations in financial metrics across different periods.
-The data provided by the World Bank regarding funds loaned by the IDA revealed intriguing trends in how borrowing countries utilized and repaid these funds.
+In this project, I utilized SQL to structure data in a way that allowed me to look at financial metrics relating to loans over the past year.
+The data provided by the World Bank regarding funds loaned by the IDA had some interesting highlights:
+* India has repaid over $2 billion worth of loans to the IDA
+* The top 3 countries by the amount owed to the IDA, Bangladesh, Pakistan, and India, share borders (and were all part of the British Raj)
+* The amount that Tanzania owes to the IDA has increased by nearly $1.8 billion dollars in the past year

+Below is the analysis I did to understand how the data was structured, what SQL to use to filter and group the data, and how I used subqueries to calculate year-over-year differences in different loan-related metrics.

-## Data Exploration:
+### Data Exploration:
-Initially, I executed a basic SELECT * query to understand the structure of the data, where each row represented various amounts associated with a loan (borrowed, repaid, owed, etc.) for a specific project on a given date.
-To ensure I was using the most recent data, I filtered the End_of_Period field to the latest date using the following SQL statement:
+Initially, I executed a basic SELECT * query to understand the structure of the data, where I found that each row represented various amounts associated with a loan (borrowed, repaid, owed, etc.) for a specific project on a given date.
+In order to ensure I was using the most recent data, I filtered the End_of_Period field to the latest date using the following SQL statement:

 ```SQL
 SELECT